Sustainsys/Saml2/doc/Configuration.md

 The SAML2 metadata standard strongly suggests that the Entity Id of a SAML2 entity is a URL where the metadata of the entity can be found.
-When loading metadata for an idp, AuthServices normally interprets the EntityId as a url to the metadata.
+When loading metadata for an idp, Saml2 normally interprets the EntityId as a url to the metadata.
 If the metadata is located somewhere else it can be specified with this configuration parameter.
 The location can be a URL, an absolute path to a local file or an app relative path (e.g. ~/App_Data/IdpMetadata.xml)